KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Technical Information

-In this section I will present the technical data and networking information about ***Besder 6024PB-XMA501*** IP camera.
-For gathering this information I have used the `nmap` tool.
+In this section the technical data and networking information about ***Besder 6024PB-XMA501*** IP camera is presented.
+For gathering this information `nmap` tool have been used.

 ## Open ports

-In this subsection I am presenting the list of open ports that I have found in a tested Besder IP camera.
-During the analysis search for both ***TCP*** and ***UDP*** open ports was conducted.
+Using `nmap` tool a list of open ***TCP*** and ***UDP*** ports on tested Besder IP camera have been compiled.

 ### TCP port scan

-As I have mentioned before, `nmap` tool was used for this information gathering procedure.
-The command to find TCP ports and determine their purpose was `nmap -v -sS -sV -sC -p- X.X.X.X`, where `X.X.X.X` is IP address of the Besder camera.
-The scan was conducted with ***root*** privilleges.
-Purpose of used flags is explained below:
+As mentioned before, `nmap` tool was used to gather information about open TCP ports.
+The command to find TCP ports with detailed information was as follows: `nmap -v -sS -sV -sC -p- X.X.X.X`, where `X.X.X.X` is IP address of the Besder camera.
+To collect full information, the scan was conducted with ***root*** privilleges.
+Detailed explanation of flags used for TCP port scanning is presented below:

 ```
 -v		Verbosity.
 Gives more information about what the scan is doing.